Comparative, Evolutionary and Developmental Psychology: Origins of Mind (MSc) 2025 entry

 • Mechanisms of Behaviour: Integrating Psychological and Neuroscience Perspectives: explores many physiological and neural systems that modulate patterns of behaviour in a range of species, including humans.

-• Methodologies for Psychology and Neuroscience: provides practical experience in a number of laboratory techniques and research methodologies as employed by the principal investigators in the School of Psychology and Neuroscience.
+• Methodologies for Psychology and Neuroscience: provides practical experience in a number of laboratory techniques and research methodologies as employed by some of the principal investigators in the School of Psychology and Neuroscience.

 • Theory of Mind in development, evolution and autism: offers a comparative approach to the emergence of the ability to understand mental states in children and non-human primates, and its alteration in autism.